Johne103/WDI-Homework/johne103/w05d04/conquiztador/readme.md

 This solution will be **built using an Express application** that has a **Mongo** database using the **Mongoose ORM**.

-The solution will be developed by a team of four using Git.
+The solution will be developed by a team of four using Git in support of version control and output coordination.

-The solution will be developed with the use of tools such as Trello to support project planning and output coordination and wireframes before the devlepment of user stories defining what users will do with the app.
+The solution will be developed with the use of tools such as Trello to support project planning and task coordination and wireframes before the devlepment of user stories defining what users will do with the app.
 The outcomes and scope of requirements will be prioritised using the MoSCoW technique.

 ---